What is Copyright? Meaning, Types, Duration, and Registration

 8. Sound recording copyright: Covers audio recordings, including music and spoken word content.
 It includes rights to reproduce, distribute, and create derivative works.

-9. Architectural copyright: Pertains to the design of buildings and structures, protecting architectural plans, blueprints, and the building itself from unauthorized reproduction or adaptation.
+9. Architectural copyright: Pertains to the design of buildings and structures, protecting architectural plans, blueprints, and the building itself from unauthorised reproduction or adaptation.

-10. Compilations and databases: Protects collections like literary anthologies, encyclopedias, and databases, safeguarding the organization and selection of content.
+10. Compilations and databases: Protects collections like literary anthologies, encyclopedias, and databases, safeguarding the organisation and selection of content.

 Each category ensures creators have control over how their works are used, allowing them to benefit economically and maintain the integrity of their artistic contributions.